Embracing Hip Mobility- Ayurvedic Wisdom Meets Yoga Practice

 3. Eka Pada Rajakapotasana (Pigeon Pose)

-Pigeon pose is the deep hip stretch, and it is my favorite yoga pose!
-It’s intense (in a good way!) and helps release built-up tension while encouraging emotional balance and Svadhisthana chakra activation.
+Eka pada rajakapotasana is a super deep hip stretch.
+It helps release built-up tension while encouraging emotional balance and Svadhisthana chakra activation.

 4. Anjaneyasana (Low Lunge Pose)

-Got tight hip flexors?
-This pose has your back.
+This pose is incredible for releasing tension in our hip flexors.
 It’s gentle but effective and helps ground excess Vata energy while improving circulation in your hips and pelvis.

 5. Virabhadrasana II (Warrior II Pose)